Functions Basics

 - Re‑route a message to a different channel

-For most other operations, you can use an asynchronous Function.
+For most other work, use an asynchronous Function.

 Before Publish or Fire Functions